plone/volto/docs/source/upgrade-guide/index.md

 It is unlikely that your code uses it, unless you heavily customized the Jest testing pipeline.

+### Remove `react-share` library and `SocialSharing` component

+This was not used by the core since some time ago, and nowadays is more suitable for being an add-on and not being included in core.
+If you still use it, bring it back as your main add-on dependency, bring back the `SocialSharing` component from Volto 17 as a custom component in your add-on code.

 (volto-upgrade-guide-17.x.x)=

 ## Upgrading to Volto 17.x.x